shahdelrefai/Backup_Restore_in_Bash/README.md

 # Backup Restore in Bash

 ## Overview
-This project implements a backup/restore solution consistig of two main scripts:
+This project implements a backup/restore solution consisting of two main scripts:
 * `backup.sh` for creating backups of a specified directory into a specified backup directory.
 * `restore.sh` for restoring previous versions of the directory from the backups.